powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_sensor.md

 compute power consumption from data retrieved by sensors (see [here](howto_deploy_rapl_formula.html)).

+## Prerequisites
+This tutorial assumes that you have access to a mongoDB instance that is remotely accessible by all nodes you want to monitor.

+CPUs of Monitored nodes must have an intel Sandy Bridge architecture or higher.

+The sensor must be run on a Linux operating system that is not on a virtual environement.

 ## RAPL Events

 The global power consumption are given by a CPU internal sensor : RAPL (Running Average Power Limit).
-The RAPL sensor is available only on Intel CPU with Sandy Bridge architecture or higher.
-So you can't deploy HWPC-sensor on a CPU with an architecture older than Sandy Bridge or a non-intel architecture.

 RAPL sensor could be used to monitor some particular harwdware power consumption (depend of you CPU architecture) such as :

 - Socket power consumption
 - DRAM power consumption